 Strings and Pattern Matching Basics

-Strings are everywhere in programming—and Lua gives you powerful tools to work with them.
-Whether you’re parsing data, building URLs, or processing user input, understanding Lua’s string capabilities will save you countless hours.
+Strings are everywhere in programming, and Lua gives you powerful tools to work with them.
+Whether you’re parsing data, building URLs, or processing user input, understanding Lua’s string and pattern capabilities will save you countless hours.

 Creating strings